wpgp/peanutButter/README.md

 WorldPop Research Group
 University of Southampton

-28 April 2020
+25 May 2020

 ## Introduction

 The _peanutButter_ R package allows you to produce gridded population estimates from building footprints using the "peanut butter" method.
-This simple approach involves estimating the average household sizes for each settlement type (e.g. urban and rural) and then spreading those estimates evenly across buildings in each settlement type using high resolution maps of building footprints (Ecopia.AI and Maxar Technologies 2020) that are based on recent satellite imagery.
+This simple approach involves estimating the average household sizes for each settlement type (e.g. urban and rural) and then spreading those estimates evenly across buildings in each settlement type using high resolution maps of building footprints that are based on recent satellite imagery (Dooley and Tatem 2020, Ecopia.AI and Maxar Technologies 2020).

 Code for the _peanutButter_ package is openly available on GitHub: <a href='https://github.com/wpgp/peanutButter' target='_blank'>https://github.com/wpgp/peanutButter</a>.

-**Recommended citations:**
+**Recommended citation:**
-Leasure DR, Dooley CA. 2020. peanutButter: An R package for rapid-response gridded population estimates from building footprints, version 0.1.0.
-University of Southampton. doi:10.5258/SOTON/WP00665
+Leasure DR, Dooley CA, Bondarenko M, Tatem AJ.
+2020. peanutButter: An R package to produce rapid-response gridded population estimates from building footprints, version 0.1.0.
+WorldPop Research Group, University of Southampton. <a href="https://github.com/wpgp/peanutButter" target="_blank">doi:10.5258/SOTON/WP00667</a>

-WorldPop, Ecopia.AI, and Maxar Technologies.
-2020.
-Gridded maps of building patterns throughout sub-Saharan Africa, version 1.0.
-University of Southampton. doi:10.5258/SOTON/WP00667

 ## Installation

-Note: These installation instructions will not work until the repo is public.
-Please install the package from source until then.

 First, start a new R session.
 Then, install the _peanutButter_ R package from WorldPop on GitHub: